micro-js/filter-array/Readme.md

 [![NPM version][npm-image]][npm-url]
 [![Code style][standard-image]][standard-url]

-Functional, data-first array filter.
+Functional, data-last array filter.
 Should also be faster than the native Array.prototype.filter

 ## Installation